 Rockefeller Chapel is the ceremonial and spiritual center of the University of Chicago, and a major civic presenter of performing arts.
 Modeled after the medieval collegiate chapels of Europe, it has been open to celebrations of all traditions since 1928.

-A similar range of events takes place at Bond Chapel in the center of the University quadrangles, a jewel-like space Rockefeller Chapel manages in partnership with the Divinity School.
+A similar range of events takes place at Bond Chapel in the center of the University quadrangles, the other historic 1920s jewel managed from Rockefeller Chapel.
 Together, the University Chapels mark key life events from weddings to memorials, and are engines of inquiry and affinity for those seeking the architecture and atmosphere they embody.

 With a seating capacity of more than 1,500, this is a majestic chapel of the kind found at many of the world’s greatest universities: a gathering place for academic ceremonies and for a wide variety of events.
 It has been open to all for over 90 years, taking on a different character each day of the week and each week of the year.
 Major public lectures, Christmas Eve Lessons and Carols, special choral Shabbat services, Easter with brass and the masterwork E.M.
 Skinner pipe organ, the interfaith Thanksgiving service, and the University's annual Martin Luther King Day celebration fill our space to the proverbial rafters.